sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/linux-fundamentals-part-2.md

 ## Task 3: Introduction to Flags and Switches

 Commands in Linux have a default behavior.
 For example, `ls` lists the contents of the working directory.
-We can add flags to commands to extend the behaviour of commands. `man <command>` can be used to view the associated flags for each command.
+We can add flags to commands to extend the behavior of commands. `man <command>` can be used to view the associated flags for each command.

 <details>